-In 2021, there were so many attacks on critical infrastructure that even the U.S. government pivoted to issue directives intended to address cyber protection and readiness.
-Unlike enterprise IT, OT organizations have much less flexibility when it comes to downtime; availability is crucial.
+2021 saw several attacks on critical infrastructure, which resulted in the U.S. government pivoting to issue directives intended to address cyber protection and readiness.
+Unlike enterprise IT, OT organizations have little to no flexibility when it comes to downtime - availability is crucial.

 Attacks against OT systems and critical infrastructure can have dire consequences for the lives and safety of both workers and consumers.
-For countless health and safety reasons, it's vital to keep critical infrastructure running, yet according to the Fortinet 2021 State of Operational Technology and Cybersecurity survey, 9 out of 10 OT organizations experienced at least one intrusion in the past year.
+For countless health and safety reasons, it's vital to keep critical infrastructure running and secure.
+Despite this fact, the Fortinet 2021 State of Operational Technology and Cybersecurity survey found that 9 out of 10 OT organizations experienced at least one intrusion in the past year.
 The problem is that because IT and OT networks are increasingly interconnected, almost any access point could be a target to gain entry to the corporate infrastructure.

 It is clear that attacks on OT infrastructure are not going to slow down.
 Among the OT organizations that participated in the survey, 58% reported phishing attacks, up from 43% the previous year.
 There also was an increase in insider breaches at 42%, which is up from 18% last year.